-Since 2010, the Chairman of the Appointments, Remuneration and Corporate Social Responsibility Committee has been vested in the powers to perform the duties of the Coordinating Independent Director.
-C.1.23 Are qualified majorities other than those pres scribed by law required for any type of decision?
-YES NO 🗷 If applicable, describe the differences.
-C.1.24 Indicate whether there are any specific r Directors, to be appointed Chairman. equirements, apart from those relating to the YES NO 🗷 C.1.25 Indicate whether the Chairman has the casti ng vote.
-YES NO 🗷 C.1.26 Indicate whether the Bylaws or the board reg gulations set any age limit f or Directors.
-YES NO 🗷 C.1.27 Indicate whether the Bylaws or the boar Independent Directors. d regulations set a limite ed term of office for YES 🗷 NO 🔲 Maximum number of years in office 12 C.1.28 Indicate whether the Bylaws or board regularized proxy to the board, the procedures thereof a appointments a Director may hold.
-Also it category may be appointed as a proxy.
-If so, and, in particular, the maxin indicate whether only one mum number of proxy Article 39 of the Articles of Association establishes that ea present at a meeting may hold more than two proxies.
-Fur Board, proxies for the representation of absent Directors may to the Chairman or Secretary of the Board being valid. rthermore, in accordance with article 7.3 of the Regulations of the C.1.29 Indicate the number of board meetings held has met without the Chairman's attendance with specific instructions.
-Number of board meetings 11 Number of board meetings held without the Chairman's attendance 0 Indicate the number of meetings of the various board committees held during the year
+If applicable, describe the differences.

+C.1.24 Indicate whether there are any specific relating to the Directors, to be appointed Chai Yes No V C.1.25 Indicate whether the Chairman has the casting vote: Yes No V C.1.26 Indicate whether the Bylaws or the boar Directors. rd regulations set any age limit for Yes No V C.1.27 Indicate whether the Bylaws or the boar office for Independent Directors. rd regulations set a limited term o Yes V No Maximum number of years in office 12 C.1.28 Indicate whether the Bylaws or board re on appointing a proxy to the board, the proceethe maximum number of proxy appointments whether only one Director of the same categors, give brief details. dures thereof and, in particular, a Director may hold.
+Also indicat Article 39 of the Articles of Association establishes that each Director, but no Director present at a meeting may hold mo Furthermore, in accordance with article 7.3 of the Regulation representation of absent Directors may be granted by any maddressed to the Chairman or Secretary of the Board being neans, with a telegram or facsimile C.1.29 Indicate the number of board meetings many times the board has met without the Chawill also include proxies appointed with specif airman's attendance.
+Attendance 2 Number of board meetings held without the Chairman's attendance 0

+Indicate the number of meetings of the various board committees held during the year.

 Committee No. meetings

+AUDIT AND COMPLIANCE COMMITTEE 4

-APPOINTMENTS, REMUNERATION AND CSR COMMITTEE 7
+APPOINTMENTS, REMUNERATION AND CSR COMMITTEE 4

-AUDIT AND COMPLIANCE COMMITTEE 5